mame/quine-relay/README.md

 ### Ubuntu

-If you are using Ubuntu 23.04 (Lunar Lobster), you can follow these steps.
+If you are using Ubuntu 23.10 (Mantic Minotaur), you can follow these steps.

 #### 1. Install all the interpreters/compilers.